Support Sips: Reducing the cost of living pressures in Australia

 The rising cost of living remains a concern for people across the world and a multi-faceted issue encompassing political, economic and policy implications.
 Whether it is trying to find the most affordable deals, or applying to allowance schemes, many are trying to find ways to reduce their cost of living.

-Being students ourselves, we empathised with this demographic and the need for a more nationally coordinated approach towards support systems is integral.
-This led us down the path to investigate the area of streamlining support systems for students to help reduce the cost of living pressure for younger generations.
+Being students ourselves, we empathised with this demographic.
+This led us down the path to investigate support systems for students to help reduce the cost of living pressure for younger generations.

 Our aims for the research stage were to: